akhil850/Server_Audit/README.md

 Script requires [curl](https://curl.haxx.se/) to run.

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and and start the server.

 ```sh
 [centos]